hashicorp/terraform-website/content/source/docs/enterprise/api/admin/users.html.md

 Parameter   | Description
 ------------|------------
 `:id` | The ID of the user to impersonate.

-Impersonation allows an admin to begin a new session as another user in the system.
-This can be helpful in reproducing issues that a user is experiencing with their account that the admin cannot reproduce themselves.
-While an admin is impersonating a user, any actions that are logged to the audit log will reflect that an admin was acting on another user's behalf.
-The `"actor"` key will reference the impersonated user, and an added `"admin"` key will contain the username of the admin acting on the user's behalf.
-For more information, see the [audit logging documentation][audit logging].

--> **Note**: It is not possible to impersonate service accounts or your own account.
+It is not possible to impersonate service accounts or your own account.

+[impersonate-ui]: ../../private/admin/resources.html#impersonating-a-user

+Impersonation allows an admin to begin a new session as another user in the system; for more information, see [Impersonating a User][impersonate-ui] in the Private Terraform Enterprise administration section.

+-> **Note:** Impersonation is [intended as a UI feature][impersonate-ui], and this endpoint exists to support that UI.
+We do not recommend impersonating users via the API.

 This endpoint does not respond with a body, but the response does include a `Set-Cookie` header to persist a new session.
-As such, this endpoint will have no effect unless the client is able to persist and use cookies.

-Because of the requirement to provide a valid admin user session cookie in order to impersonate, it's normally simpler to impersonate another user via the Terraform Enterprise Admin UI.
-However, if the need arises, the cookie can be retrieved through the browser and used in the API, or retrieved via an automation tool that can handle cookies.

-[audit logging]: /docs/enterprise/private/logging.html#audit-logs
+~> **Important:** Impersonating via the API requires you to switch to an alternate authentication flow that is not based on TFE's normal API tokens; instead, you must acquire and persist both an `_atlas_session_data=...` cookie and an `X-CSRF-Token` header.
+Instructions for doing this are beyond the scope of this document.
+If you believe you need to automate user impersonation, please contact HashiCorp Support for assistance.

 Status  | Response                  | Reason
 --------|---------------------------|----------